IainStevenson/docker.multi.service.reverse.proxy/readme.md

  	* implementation for all services in all environments.
  	* Implement encryption at rest as can be achieved with MongoDB

-## Opinion
+## Opinionated

 If you are asking WHY, then lets just say its long been my opinion, and objective, that you could and therefore should.

 This solution is working out the how that can be done in all environments.
+* Development (local),
+* Team,
+* Test,
+* Production

-# Networking
+# Inter service networking

-Its a docker controlled subnet inside your machine, analagous to group of VM's inside a VNET in the cloud with a prublic IP address leading only to the reverse proxy font end.
+Leverages a docker controlled subnet inside your machine, analagous to group of VM's inside a VNET in the cloud with just a public IP address (your host address) leading only to the reverse proxy font end.

 [network](https://github.com/IainStevenson/docker.multi.service.reverse.proxy/blob/master/src/network.md)